 Here's a full guide to how much data you need for a more detailed breakdown

-What's the best network to go for?
+What's the best network for mobile phone deals?

 While most people will think of the main four networks - EE, O2, Vodafone and Three - there is actually loads of networks to choose from, all with their own benefits.